colussim/go-mysql-ai/README.md

 - MySQL server 9.2
 - Install Ollama on your computer: [download & install](https://ollama.com/download)

-Once Ollama is installed, we'll use this model: qwen2.5:0.5b
+Once Ollama is installed, we'll use these models: mxbai-embed-large and qwen2.5:0.5b

 ## Introduction : Generative AI